Švitrigaila: Coup and civil war

 Conspirators, led by Sigismund Kęstutaitis, attacked Švitrigaila and his escort, who were staying in Ashmyany for the night of 31 August 1432. Švitrigaila managed to escape to Polotsk while his pregnant wife Anna of Tver was detained.
 It is unclear what groups supported Sigismund and why.
 Possibly Lithuanian nobles were dissatisfied with favors Švitrigaila showed to Orthodox dukes, but before the coup no such opposition manifested itself.
-Sigismund, who did not play a major role in Lithuanian politics before the coup and who initially supported Švitrigaila, became the Grand Duke and resumed policy of union with Poland.
+Sigismund, who did not play a major role in Lithuanian politics before the coup and who initially supported Švitrigaila, became the grand duke and resumed policy of union with Poland.

-Lithuania was divided into two camps: supporters of Sigismund (Lithuanian lands, Samogitia, Podlaskie, Hrodna, Minsk) to the west, and supporters of Švitrigaila (Polotsk, Vitebsk, Smolensk, Kiev [Kyiv], Volhynia) to the east.
-Three years of devastating hostilities began. Švitrigaila enlisted help from Sayid Ahmad I, Khan of the Golden Horde.
-Both sides suffered heavy losses (see Battle of Ashmyany) and final victory in the Battle of Wiłkomierz went to Sigismund in 1435.
+Lithuania was divided into two camps: supporters of Sigismund (Lithuanian lands, Samogitia, Podlaskie, Grodno, Minsk) to the west, and supporters of Švitrigaila (Polotsk, Vitebsk, Smolensk, Kiev, Volhynia) to the east.
+Three years of devastating hostilities began. Švitrigaila enlisted help from Sayid Ahmad I, the khan of the Golden Horde.
+Both sides suffered heavy losses during the battle of Ashmyany, and the final victory in the battle of Wiłkomierz went to Sigismund in 1435.
 After the defeat, Švitrigaila fled to Polotsk.
-Losing his influence in the Slavic principalities, he attempted to reconcile with Poland in September 1437: he would rule lands that still supported him (chiefly Kiev and Volhynia) and after his death the territories would pass to the King of Poland.
+Losing his influence in the Slavic principalities, he attempted to reconcile with Poland in September 1437: he would rule lands that still supported him (chiefly Kiev and Volhynia) and after his death the territories would pass to the king of Poland.
 However, the Polish Senate did not ratify this treaty under strong protest from Sigismund. Švitrigaila retreated to Moldavia in 1438.

 Later years and death

 In 1440, Sigismund Kęstutaitis was assassinated by nobles who supported Švitrigaila, and Švitrigaila returned to rule Podolia and Volhynia.
-At the age of 70 (or 85, according to some sources), he was too old to resume his struggle for the Lithuanian throne and more importantly had no support from the Council of Lords led by Jonas Goštautas, that in June 1440 elected Casimir Jagiellon, brother of Polish King Władysław III as Grand Duke.
-Shortly before his death in Lutsk in 1452, he bequeathed all his possessions in Podolia and Volynia to the Lithuanian state.
+At the age of 70 (or 85, according to some sources), he was too old to resume his struggle for the Lithuanian throne and more importantly had no support from the Council of Lords led by Jonas Goštautas, that in June 1440 elected Casimir Jagiellon, brother of Polish King Władysław III as the grand duke.
+Shortly before his death in Lutsk in 1452, he bequeathed all his possessions in Podolia and Volhynia to the Lithuanian state.

-Švitrigaila died on 10 February 1452 in Lutsk and was buried at the Kyiv Pechersk Lavra.
+Švitrigaila died on 10 February 1452 in Lutsk and was buried at the Kiev Pechersk Lavra.